-It will give you a strong research foundation for those who elect to undertake the research stream at masters degree level.
-This unit is necessary for you to gain the skills needed to plan and execute a substantial research-based project, capstone experience, and/or piece of scholarship that responds to an administrative, leadership, educational or clinical challenge in health care.
+The broad aim of this unit is to give you a strong research foundation for those who elect to undertake the research stream at masters degree level.
+This unit is necessary to gain the skills needed to plan and execute a substantial research-based project, capstone experience, and/or piece of scholarship that responds to an administrative, leadership, educational or clinical challenge in health care.